jhou12/airbnb-soa-reviews-app/README.md

 - display a full page of data per each unique product ID,
 - run locally, or be deployed via Amazon EC2.

- Built with the MERN stack, React Styled-Components, and React Router DOM.
+ Built with the MERN stack using MongoDB, as well as React Styled-Components and React Router DOM.

 ### Default view:
 <p align="center">